hugompfigueira/align2pixel-xd-plugin/README.md

 ## Contributing

-If you feel something is not working or could be improved, feel free to contribute.
+If you feel something is not working or could be improved, feel free to contribute by [opening an issue](https://github.com/hugompfigueira/align2pixel-xd-plugin/issues) or submitting new features or bug fixing in a [Pull Request](https://github.com/hugompfigueira/align2pixel-xd-plugin/pulls).

 ## License